Sound

 string SoundId

-The SoundId of the sound of which playback is finished
+SoundId of the sound that finished playing

 Code Samples